ptasdevz/ardi-website/wp-content/plugins/wp-simple-booking-calendar/readme.txt

 2. Calendar Editor
 3. Available Languages
 == Changelog ==

+= 2.0.2 =
+* Fixed: Language codes for Slovenian and Swedish
+* Fixed: Warning message on some servers when creating a calendar
+* Improved: Elementor Widget

 = 2.0.1 =
 * Fixed: Legend no longer appears next to the calendar by default